MVerbakel/MVerbakel.github.io/_posts/2021-02-12-two-sample-ttests.md

 The level of significance (alpha), is the acceptable false positive rate.
 A common choice is 0.05, which means we expect our test to incorrectly reject the null hypothesis 1/20 times on average (i.e. we conclude there's sufficient evidence the means are not equal, when there's actually no difference).
 The other 95% of the time, we expect to correctly accept the null.
 The smaller the alpha selected, the larger the sample needed.
 It's common to see a larger alpha such as 0.1 in business settings (where more risk is tolerated), and a smaller alpha such as 0.01 in medical settings.
 Note, there is no significance level that is correct 100% of the time, we always have to trade-off the probability of a false positive, with having enough power to detect an effect when it exists.

 If it's a two sided test, we test whether the difference is positive or negative (both directions).
-In this case we divide alpha by 2 (e.g. for p=0.05, we use 0.025 on each side), and the result is significant if it's in the top or bottom 2.5%.
-For a one-tailed test we put the full 0.05 in one tail and so the result is significant if it's in that 5%.
+In this case we divide alpha by 2 (e.g. for p=0.05, we use 0.025 on each side), and the result is significant if it's in the top or bottom 2.5% (unlikely to occur when null is true).
+For a one-tailed test we put the full 0.05 in one tail and so the result is significant if it's in that tail.
+The advantage of one-sided tests is they have more power to detect changes in the hypothesised direction.
+The disadvantage is they have no statistical power to detect an effect in the other direction.
+So if you're unsure about the effect, a two-sided test is recommended.
+Jim Frost has some very accessible posts on the topic if you're interested in the opinions on this: [One vs two-tailed hypothesis tests](https://statisticsbyjim.com/hypothesis-testing/one-tailed-two-tailed-hypothesis-tests/#:~:text=Confidence%20intervals%20for%20a%20one,upper%20limit%20to%20this%20range.), [When can I use one-tailed hypothesis tests?](https://statisticsbyjim.com/hypothesis-testing/use-one-tailed-tests/).

 ![One vs two sided test](/assets/one_vs_two_sided.png)

 **Step 3: Test statistic** <br>

 Below we will discuss the specifics, but this is generally calculating the standardised difference between the two groups (relative to the variation in the data).
+So it's the same regardless of whether it's a one or two sided test.
 We can then look at the sampling distribution under the null to determine how common a value like this (or larger) is, when the null hypothesis is true.

 **Step 4: p-value** <br>